robot5000-design/ms2/README.md

 The brief for this project was to build an interactive website application using HTML, CSS and JavaScript.
 The author chose to develop a quiz game as the subject, obtaining quiz data from the Opentdb.com quiz API.
-The design is based on user experience priciples.
+The design is based on user experience principles.
 Clean coding and a responsive mobile first method was employed.
 The purpose of this website is to provide users with:

 - a useful, fun and appealing test for students, academics or anybody else who has an interest in